 There are several things you can do here.
 You can go and see your tutors in the individual units you are doing, and talk to them about your work.
 They may offer to help you individually.

-If you feel you lack confidence overall, you can join the Mentor program at the School of Human Life Sciences, and a second year student will be able to help you get used to what's expected in essays.
+If you feel you lack confidence overall, you can join the Mentor program at the Human Life Sciences, and a second year student will be able to help you get used to what's expected in essays.
 Note - they won't write them for you!
 But they can help you.
 If you want to join this program, please go over to Student Services.

 You will incur HECS fees for all the units you are enrolled in after the census date if you have not withdrawn from them after this date.

 International Students must submit a new application and await the offer before withdrawing from current course.

 You can also use the Career Advice service: To access these services you can register with Career Hub by going to https://careerhub.utas.edu.au, and then if you would like to see a Career Adviser do this via the online appointment booking system within the Hub.

 Contact the unit coordinator.
 Units which involve laboratory work have particular safety protocols which are available to all students.
 The Safety contact person in the Human Life Sciences is Mark Read.

 A unit is a subject which has a specific code.
 You enrol in a number of units in a course e.g. CXA171 Cell Biology and Function.
 A course is essentially the degree or diploma which you are enrolled in, e.g. Bachelor of Health Science.

 See the unit co-ordinator.
 Make sure that you familiarise yourself with the attendance requirements of each unit.
 These are usually found in the unit outline.
 Attendance at practical sessions is often compulsory.